fransalfiando24/music_player/README.md

 # music_player
-This is music player website design <br>
+This is a music player website design.
+The design used is the Neumorphism style.
+It is all about the color of the entire screen and delivering an entirely out-of-the-box experience for users.
+It will give a decent and unique look. <br>
 Make is using Javascript <br>
 For Preview : https://fransalfiando24.github.io/music_player/